Sheffield Archives: Architectural Plans

 Architectural plans have been received from the offices of several firms of architects and represent the work of local architects in the nineteenth and earlier twentieth centuries.

-Institutions and organizations
+Institutions and organisations

 Records have been deposited by a variety of different bodies such as political parties, trades unions, clubs, societies, charities, trusts and independent schools.
 Some are mentioned above.

 Individuals

 The letters, diaries and personal papers of many individuals from all walks of life have been deposited, including those as diverse as Edward Carpenter, Mrs Gatty and David Blunkett MP.

 Maps

 A unique and vast accumulation of maps and surveys, mostly from the 18th and 19th centuries, in the Fairbank Collection, as well as enclosure, tithe and Ordnance Survey maps.

 Other records

 Photographs, including a series of aerial photographs, and audio recordings from Radio Sheffield.